luminlabsdev/framework/docs/GetStarted/questions.md

 ### Issues

 Came across an issue in our code?
 Simply create a new issue on the GitHub repository ***or*** create a new bug report in our discord server linked above.

+### Plugin Errors

+If you're plugin errors, it's most likely because you have an older version installed.
+If you don't, make sure to send a report using the [guide](https://canary-development.github.io/CanaryEngine/docs/GetStarted/questions#issues).